russelldb/riak_core/docs/ring_claim.md

 Within Riak the joining, leaving and transferring of nodes may happen one node at a time, or may be requested in bulk.
 So any algorithm must be able to cope with both scenarios.

-The bulk join can of course could always be treated as a series of one-at-a-time changes (although note that in Riak this isn't strictly the case).
+The bulk join could always be treated as a series of one-at-a-time changes (although note that in Riak this isn't strictly the case).

 It may also be considered that clusters generally have two states: with less nodes than target_n_val; with a node count greater than or equal to target_n_val.
 Also transitioning between these states is a special case - so adding a node or set of nodes to prompt the transition needs to be optimised to create an initially balanced ring, and node additions beyond that transition should be optimised so as not to spoil the balance of the ring.